🧠 Brainy API Reference

 Financial Data Modeling

-// Transaction = NounType.Event + financial metadata
+// Transaction = NounType.Event + 'transaction' subtype + financial metadata

 await brain.add({